-Taking blood pressure medicine
+Taking blood pressure medication

-After being diagnosed with high blood pressure, a doctor may prescribe medication to help manage the condition, as well as other measures, such as managing weight, a healthy diet and taking exercise.
+After being diagnosed with high blood pressure, a doctor may prescribe medication to help manage the condition, as well as recommending other measures, such as managing weight, a healthy diet and taking exercise.

 Your doctor will know about medication already prescribed for other conditions, but will also need to know about over-the-counter products used, including 'natural' or herbal remedies.

 Know the possible side effects

 Each type of high blood pressure medication has possible side effects.
 Some side effects are temporary, some are permanent.

 Some side effects are bothersome, some are dangerous.
 Ask your doctor or pharmacist these questions about each of your high blood pressure medications: